 If you started your backpacking career touring Europe by train, you might be a little disappointed in the USA.
 The “national” Amtrak railway system isn’t as extensive as you might imagine.

-While trains are great for travelling between cities along the East Coast, service elsewhere is often lacking.
+While trains are great for traveling between cities along the East Coast, service elsewhere is often lacking.
 Trains in the USA also tend to be slower and more expensive than buses—and even flights—in many cases.

-For budget travellers, buses are the best mode of transport for getting around the United States.
+For budget travelers, buses are the best mode of transport for getting around the United States.
 The main long-distance bus company, Greyhound, links most major cities around the US.
 Outside of the bigger cities, however, service may be limited.

-If you’re covering long distances, travelling by air is often the best option.
+If you’re covering long distances, traveling by air is often the best option.
 There’s a handful of low-cost airlines in the USA, including Southwest and JetBlue.
 With the rising costs of fuel and route cuts, however, air travel in the US is becoming more expensive than it once was.

 To get the best deals possible, you’ll want to book your flights at least 3 to 4 weeks in advance.
-Travelling in the summer high season and around the holidays also tends to be more expensive.
+Traveling in the summer high season and around the holidays also tends to be more expensive.
 Search in the spring and fall shoulder seasons to find the best flight deals.